JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 >
 {type="note"}

-You can debug this Compose Multiplatform application and the rest of the [Kotlin/Wasm examples](https://github.com/Kotlin/kotlin-wasm-examples/tree/main/compose-example) in your browser out of the box without additional configurations.
+You can debug this Compose Multiplatform application in your browser out of the box without additional configurations.

 However, for other projects, you may need to set the required configuration in the Gradle build file.
 For more information, see [Configuration for debugging](#configuration-for-debugging).

-For this tutorial, we are using Chrome.
-If you use a different browser, the experience should be similar and the following steps should also work.
+> For this tutorial, we are using Chrome.
+If you use a different browser, the experience should be similar and the following
+> steps should also work.
+>
+{type="tip"}

 To debug a Kotlin/Wasm application:

 1. In the browser window of the application, access developer tools by right-clicking and selecting the **Inspect** action.
-Alternatively, you can use the **F12** shortcut.
+Alternatively, you can use the **F12** shortcut or select **View** | **Developer** | **Developer Tools**.

-2. Switch to the **Sources** tab and find the Kotlin file to debug.
+2. Switch to the **Sources** tab and select the Kotlin file to debug.
+In this tutorial, we'll work with the `Greeting.kt` file.

 3. Set breakpoints in the Kotlin file by clicking on the numbers of the code lines you want to inspect.
 Only the code lines with darker numbers accept breakpoints.

 ![Set breakpoints](wasm-breakpoints.png){width=700}

-4. Interact with the application by clicking on the **Hello World!** button.
-This action triggers the execution of the code, and the debugger pauses when execution reaches a breakpoint.
+4. Interact with the application by clicking on the **Click me!** button.
+This action triggers the execution of the code, and the debugger pauses when the execution reaches a breakpoint.

-5. Inspect variables and code execution at the breakpoints by using the debugging control buttons (step over, step into, step out, and more).
+5. Inspect variables and code execution at the breakpoints by using debugging control buttons such as:
+   * Step into to investigate a function deeper
+   * Step over to execute the current line and pause on the next line
+   * Step out to execute the code until it exits the current function

 ![Debug controls](wasm-debug-controls.png){width=700}